cnabio/cnab-spec/301-metadata-repositories.md

 ## Metadata repositories

 A _metadata repository_ is a service that hosts TUF and/or in-toto metadata about bundles and/or images.
 The repository is conceptually distinct from a [CNAB registry](200-CNAB-registries.md), which hosts bundles and/or images themselves.
+As such, the repository MAY be physically distinct from a CNAB registry, or not (e.g., bundles as well as TUF and/or in-toto metadata MAY live as [OCI Artifacts](https://stevelasker.blog/2019/08/25/oci-artifacts-and-a-view-of-the-future/) on a CNAB registry).

 How TUF and in-toto metadata should be designed for a metadata repository depends on which purpose it serves.
+However, we discuss one [minimum viable product (MVP)](#minimum-viable-product-mvp) in the rest of this document.
 The repository may be _private_ for internal consumption, or _public_.
 Authentication to private metadata repositories are out of the scope of this document.

 ### Minimum viable product (MVP)